24 Jan

 • USDA has a meat and poultry hotline, (888) 674-6854

 If your refrigerator was made before 1993, a new Energy Star Qualified model will use half the energy.
-Recycle your old Fridge and take advantage of any Energy rebates available.
+Recycle your old Fridge and appliances and take advantage of any Energy rebates available to save additional money.

 If you enjoyed this post, be sure to subscribe to our RSS feed.